paudetseis/RfPy/docs/api.rst

     >>> rfdata = RFData(sta)

-Once the object is initialized, the first step is to add a :class:`~obspy.core.event.Event` object.
+Once the object is initialized, the first step is to add an :class:`~obspy.core.event.Event` object.
 For example, given such an object ``ev``:

 .. sourcecode:: python